pbauermeister/pbauermeister.github.io/content/2022-10-26-fixing-up-url-after-auth0-login.md

    `https://mysite.com/?code=SOMELONGSTUFF&state=MORELONGSTUFF`,

-In short, the login procedure **broke the user flow** represented by the original URL.
+In short, the login procedure **broke the user flow** intended by the original URL.

 This article shows how: